GyldendalDigital/kobber/packages/kobber-core-component/README.md

 Therefore, we avoid using any large framework directly, and instead try to write every single component in one concise way (JSX adjecent), and go straight from that format to the different wrappers that we support.
 The cost of developing a new wrapper is small, and should compensate for the small amount of extra development time compared to delivering to a single framework.

+### Alternatives to this approach

-Also, we use multiple front-end frameworks at Gyldendal, which means we would either have to
+We use multiple front-end frameworks at Gyldendal.
+By not providing our components in different wrappers, we would either have to
 - A: Write seperate duplicates for each framework
 - B: Write for only one and not support the others/use web compnents and forgo a bunch of modern funcitonality

-Case A scales poorly, and including a new framework becomes a big deccision, meaning it will not happen that often, and locks our consumers to what we offer.
+Case A scales poorly, and including a new framework becomes a big decision, meaning it will not happen that often, and locks our consumers to what we offer.
 Case B is restriciting, and in the case where we want to change what format we want to deliver, it would require a large rewrite.

-### Why web component support
+### Why supporting web components

+We support web components to future-proof the component library, and provide efficiency in the long run.

-Web components are more limited when it comes to giving full support for 'nice to have' functionality.
+Web components are limited in giving full support for 'nice to have' functionality.
 Things like server side rendering (ssr), is difficult to support in any good meaningful way, and then we reccomend that people use a specific wrapper instead.

-The reason why we would still like to support web components is to future-proof the component library.
 If a consumer wishes to try out a new framework, they can create their own wrapper for the web component(s) in said framework, and quickly get access to the entire library.
 This will enable faster prototyping, testing, and integration of new technology.
-We consider it to be important to deliver this flexibility to our consumers, as the modern front-end web world moves very quickly, and we do not want to limit them in their future choices of technology.
+We consider it important to deliver this flexibility to our consumers, as the modern front-end web world moves very quickly, and we do not want to limit them in their future choices of technology.

-### Why not only web component support
+### Why not only support web components

 Having to go through a web component before wrapping to different frameworks later brings along the downsides of web components to the other frameworks.
 Therefore, we have `.core` go straight to each wrapper instead.